densify-dev/container-data-collection/multi-cluster/examples/amp/eks/README.md

 3. Modify the configmap.yaml to point to your Densify instance and to your AMP workspace.

-4. Create the config map in Kubernetes.
+4. Create the config map in Kubernetes

     `kubectl create -f configmap.yaml -n <namespace>`

-5. Create the pod using pod.yaml.
+5. Create the pod using pod.yaml

     `kubectl create -f pod.yaml -n <namespace>`

-6. Review the log for the container.
+6. Review the log for the container

 	`kubectl logs densify -n <namespace>`